harness/ff-proxy/docs/redis_cache.md

 The Relay Proxy does not currently support clustered Redis or Redis Sentinel.

+## FAQs
+### Can the Relay Proxy be connected to an Elasticache redis instance?
+Yes.
+Relay Proxy can connect to Elasticache redis instances as long as cluster mode is disabled.

+### Can I connect to Redis instances which have TLS enabled?
+Yes.
+To connect to a redis instance which has TLS enabled you just need to prepend the REDIS_ADDRESS location with `rediss://` e.g. `rediss://localhost:6379`.

 ### What happens if network connection is lost?
 If connection is lost to Harness servers the Relay Proxy will continue to serve the cached values to connected sdks.